 - 1R: def (SLO) Polona Hercog 6-3, 6-2

 She’s a 2-time Wimbledon Champion.
-Tomorrow, she’ll compete for her first Olympic Medal.
-In her third Olympic Games, Petra will compete for Bronze in the Women’s Singles Competition.
+Tomorrow, she’ll compete for her first Medal.
+In her third Summer Games, Petra will compete for Bronze in the Women’s Singles Competition.
 8-years-back in Beijing, she and doubles partner Lucie Safarova fell in Round-1.
 In London, Russia’s Maria Kirilenko took her out in the Singles Quarterfinals.
-Tomorrow, the only thing standing between her and Olympic Bronze is Germany’s Angelique Kerber / Madison Keys of the United States.
+Tomorrow, the only thing standing between her and Bronze is Madison Keys of the United States.

 NEXT: (USA) Madison Keys